openshift/jenkins-client-plugin/README.md

 with the use of some Groovy facilities).

 ## Installing and developing
-This plugin is available at the [Jenkins Update Center](https://updates.jenkins-ci.org/download/plugins/openshift-client/) and is included in the [OpenShift Jenkins image.](https://github.com/openshift/jenkins)
+This plug-in is available at the [Jenkins Update Center](https://updates.jenkins-ci.org/download/plugins/openshift-client/) and is included in the [OpenShift Jenkins image.](https://github.com/openshift/jenkins)

-Otherwise, if you are interested in building this plugin locally, follow these steps:
+Otherwise, if you are interested in building this plug-in locally, follow these steps:

 1. Install maven (platform specific)
 2. Clone this git repository: